Lionel Messi: International career

-As a dual Argentine-Spanish national, Messi was eligible to play for the national team of both countries.
-He debuted for Argentina in 2004 for Argentina's U20 team against Paraguay, and was subsequently included in the squad for the 2005 South American U-20 Championship, where they would finish third.
-Messi would then lead the team to victory in the 2005 FIFA World Youth Championship, his first success with Argentina.
-Finishing the tournament with six goals and two assists, he would also win the Golden Ball.
+As a citizen of both Argentina and Spain, Messi was eligible to play for both national teams.
+He began his international career in 2004 with Argentina's U20 team, and was subsequently included in the squad for the 2005 South American U-20 Championship, in which they finished third.
+Messi then led the team to victory in the 2005 FIFA World Youth Championship.
+He finished the tournament with six goals and two assists, and won the Golden Ball.
+(Note: Attributed to multiple references:)

 Messi evades Brazil's Marcelo in the semi-final of the 2008 Summer Olympics.

-Messi would make his debut with the senior national team in 2005, at age 18, coming off the bench in a friendly against Hungary.
-Messi would have his first start in 2006 against Peru, and would score his first international goal in a friendly against Croatia.
-His World Cup debut came in the 2006 FIFA World Cup as a substitute in the 74th minute against Serbia and Montenegro, assisting one goal and scoring the final one in their victory.
-This made him the youngest player to represent and score for Argentina in the World Cup.
-He would represent Argentina again for the 2007 Copa América, where they would ultimately lose in the final.
-Messi was named the best young player of the tournament, having scored two goals and provided one assist.
-The 2008 Summer Olympics would mark another major achievement with his country, as he led Argentina's U23 team to claim the Olympic gold medal over Nigeria.
-Messi registered two goals and three assists throughout, and was singled out by FIFA as the stand-out player from the tournament's best team.
+Messi made his debut with the senior national team in 2005, at age 18, and scored his first international goal in a 2006 friendly against Croatia.
+At the 2006 FIFA World Cup, he became the youngest player to represent and score for Argentina at the World Cup, where he scored in his debut match.
+Messi was named the best young player of the 2007 Copa América, during which he scored two goals and provided one assist.
+At the 2008 Summer Olympics, Messi led Argentina's U23 team to claim the Olympic gold medal over Nigeria; he was singled out by FIFA as the stand-out player from the tournament's best team.